How to Tell if a Signed Baseball Is Real — Authentication Guide

 Beckett Authentication

-Beckett Authentication Services (BAS) is the third major player.
-Their pricing is competitive with JSA, and they have strong credibility particularly for modern-era signatures (post-1980).
-For vintage material — Ruth, Gehrig, DiMaggio — I lean toward PSA or JSA because their examiner experience with vintage material is deeper.
-Beckett’s sweet spot is contemporary athletes where their database of witnessed signatures is extensive.
+Beckett Authentication Services rounds out the major three.
+Pricing competes with JSA, and their credibility is strong — particularly for modern-era material, post-1980.
+For vintage signatures — Ruth, Gehrig, DiMaggio — I lean toward PSA or JSA, where examiner experience with that era is deeper.
+Beckett’s sweet spot is contemporary athletes, where their database of witnessed signatures is genuinely extensive and current.

 When Not to Bother